 The Music Cataloging Unit catalogs most materials destined for the Music Library as well as selected music materials housed in Alkek.
 Formats include books, musical scores, compact discs, DVDs, software and streaming audio.
 Materials that have been received but not processed will appear in the online catalog with a status of IN PROCESS MUSIC.
 To request expedited processing of these titles, please complete the Rush Cataloging Form.

-The Special Collections Unit catalogs materials located in The Wittliff Collections.
+The Wittliff Collections Unit catalogs materials located in The Wittliff Collections.
 This includes Southwestern Writers Collection, Southwestern & Mexican Photography, and Lonesome Dove Collection.
 Aside from the previous collections mentioned, the unit is also responsible for cataloging most of the materials located in Special Collections, which are primarily located in The Wittliff Collections archives.
 The unit also assists in the encoding of archival finding aids and minor preservation activities.
-Some of the materials located in University Archives are also handled and cataloged by this unit.

-Materials that have been received but not processed may have a status of IN PROCESS SC in the online catalog.
+Materials that have been received but not processed may have a status of IN WC CAT UNIT in the online catalog.
 To request expedited processing of these titles, please complete the Rush Cataloging Form.
 Materials cataloged for one of these collections are restricted to "room use only" on the 7th floor.